jackula83/jwtServer/README.md

 ## Postman Examples:

-Note for all requests to any of the server, the following header will need to be used:
+Note for all requests to any of the server, the following header will need to be used in debugging mode:
 ```
 Content-Type: application/json
 PublicAuthToken: PublicSecret